s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 ### Output of the tool
 - Did the tool address the use case you identified?

-The tool we developed throughout the course were able to address the use case in a terms of being able to quantify simple ventilation demands in any zones of a IFC BIM model according to DS/EN 16798.
+The tool we developed throughout the course were able to address the use case in terms of being able to quantify simple ventilation demands in any zones of a IFC BIM model according to DS/EN 16798.
 However all of the features that we wanted to implement were perhaps a bit out of our coding capabilites and time scope to be able to be implemented.
 We used a lot of time to gather the solar radiation coming in through the windows due to complex math inside of a coding language we weren't familiar with.

 - Was the use case well modelled